Treating Rheumatoid Arthritis In Dublin, Ireland

 Rheumatoid arthritis can affect anyone at any age.
 However, it most commonly occurs between 40 to 60 years old with women twice as likely to be affected than men.

-How We Treat Rheumatoid Arthritis (RA) At Dublin Physio & Chiropractic
+How We Treat Rheumatoid Arthritis (RA) At Dublin Physical & Chiropractic

-At Dublin Physio & Chiropractic we are passionate about working with people and providing a high standard of evidence-based and individually tailored care for our clients.
-When managing a complex condition, such as rheumatoid arthritis, it is very important to have the right physiotherapy treatment, that is evidence-based and tailored to each person.
+At Dublin Physical & Chiropractic we are passionate about working with people and providing a high standard of evidence-based and individually tailored care for our clients.
+When managing a complex condition, such as rheumatoid arthritis, it is very important to have the right physical therapy treatment, that is evidence-based and tailored to each person.

 We believe in providing individual care for every client with rheumatoid arthritis because no two cases are alike – everyone responds differently to treatments, this is why we provide a customised rehab plan based on your needs.

 There are four stages of RA: